xiaowangcode/learngit/readme.txt

-git is a great wall
-git is free
+Git is a distributed version control system. git is free